nikita-kit/nikita-js/packages/eslint-config-nikita/README.md

 2. Add `"extends": "nikita"` to your .eslintrc or reference index.js as config in your Grunt eslint task.

+## Version

+The version of this package equals the nikita-js version.

 ## more

 You can make sure this module lints with itself using `npm run lint`.

 See [Nikita JavaScript Styleguide](https://github.com/nikita-kit/nikita-js) for more information.